sterrevangeest/web-app-from-scratch-18-19/README.md

 ## The code

+### Actor Diagram

+A diagram on WHO handles functionality in my application.

+### Interaction Diagram

+A diagram on WHAT happens in the code.

 ## About Web App From Scratch

 I'm working on this application during the Web App From Scratch course.
 During this course we focus on building a native HTML, CSS & JavaScript application, so no frameworks or unnecessary libraries.